Ephemera

 Watch Papers

 Watch papers are round decorative papers placed between the inner and outer case of a pocket watch to protect its inner workings.
 They also served as advertisements for watchmakers.
-Watch papers have been described in a Past-is-Present blog entry.
+Watch papers have been described in this Past-is-Present blog entry.

 Learn more about watch papers